espocrm/documentation/docs/development/api.md

 "Authorization: Basic " + base64Encode(username  + ':' + password)
 ```

-It's better to use an auth token instead of password.
+It's better to use an auth token instead of a password.
 In this case you will need to provide the username and the password/token in the `Espo-Authorization` header.
 ```
 "Espo-Authorization: " + base64Encode(username + ':' + passwordOrToken)
 ```

 1. Obtain an access token by `GET App/user` request with the username and password passed in `Espo-Authorization` header.
-2. Use this token instead of password in `Espo-Authorization` header for all further request.
+2. Use this token instead of a password in `Espo-Authorization` header for all further request.
 3. If the request returns 401 error that means either username/password is wrong or token is not valid anymore.

 #### Authentication Token / User Specific Data